 In order to determine whether your dog is breathing abnormally fast, count your dog’s respiratory rate while he or she is sleeping or resting.

-Regardless of what’s causing the issue, these are all signs that your furry friend should see a vet immediately, as this would be classified as a veterinary medical emergency.
+Regardless of what’s causing the issue, these are all signs that your furry friend should see a vet immediately, as this would be classified as a veterinary medical emergency that should prompt you to head to your nearest veterinary emergency hospital.
 If your dog is breathing fast but otherwise acting normal, you should contact your vet, who may suggest watching him for a few days and monitoring the respiratory rate to see if it returns to normal.

 What will my vet do if my dog is breathing fast and shallow?